2012.03.01 // Filed under: Aux

 I am just back from visiting with Emmet Stagg [who is the TD] for Kildare North.
 I am very worried when politicians like Deputy Stagg refer to the slew of emails from myself and others on #SOPAIreland as “vandalism” and that the majority of people who are “kicking up about it are probably pirates themselves”.

-He also said for e-mails like that of #SOPAIreland, they more or less “delete them”
+He also said for e-mails like that of #SOPAIreland, they more or less “delete them” as he himself prefers to deal with old fashioned snail mail letters from his constituents.

 As I pointed out to him, it is disturbing when a member of one of the Government parties feels that a tool of the “knowledge economy” and “smart economy” is used by people who are the ones fuelling the economy right now to contact their TDs, and their chosen method of communication, which is something TDs encourage and should encourage, is invalidated upon arrival without merit.